lijialu144/CAIM-Net/README.md

 ### Test our trained model results
-you can directly test our model by our provided training weights in best_model.
+You can directly test our model by our provided training weights in best_model.
+The training weights for DynamicEarthNet dataset can be downloaded: https://pan.baidu.com/s/1EicxwYLrMYmOxyMDx_UIjQ 提取码: fw5i

 <pre><code id="copy-text">save_path = best_model + 'Pretrained_model_Dynamic.pth'</code></pre>